effeffe/rootana/manalyzer/README.md

 * the same analysis code can be used online and offline, no dependancies on the MIDAS package
 * the same analysis code can be used in batch mode or in interactive graphical mode
 * correct processing of subrun files
-* better management of life time of ROOT objects (separation of module and run objects)
+* better management of life time for ROOT objects

 ### Quick start